 Suzanne Scafe is Visiting Professor at the Centre for Memory, Narrative and Histories, University of Brighton, UK.
 She is the co-author of Heart of the Race (1985, 2018), Teaching Black Literature (1989), The Black Body in Europe (2007) and several articles and book chapters on Caribbean and Black British writers.

-Leith Dunn is Sociologist, Gender Specialist and is former Senior Lecturer/Head of the Institute for Gender and Development Studies Mona Campus Unit at The University of the West Indies in Jamaica.
-Her research and publications include several books, book chapters and policy reports on Caribbean women, gender equality, migration, human trafficking, and climate change.
+Leith Dunn is Sociologist, Honorary Senior Research Fellow and former Senior Lecturer/Head of the Institute for Gender and Development Studies Mona Campus Unit at the University of the West Indies, Jamaica.
+Her research and publications include several books, book chapters and policy reports on Caribbean women, gender equality, migration, human trafficking and climate change.